- Use jQuery to create variations in Optimizely Web Experimentation

 $(“#selector”).replaceWith(“<div>Hello World</div>”);

-method will “Replace each element in the set of matched elements with the provided new content and return the set of elements that was removed” See more documentation on the jQuery site.
+The .replaceWith() method will "Replace each element in the set of matched elements with the provided new content and return the set of elements that was removed."
+See jQuery's documentation on replaceWith() for more.

-In this case, any selector with id “selector” will have its contents replaced with a division, inside of which will be the phrase “Hello World.”
-In the WYSIWYG Editor, this method is most commonly generated when using “Edit HTML.”
+In this case, any selector with ID "selector" will have its contents replaced with a division, inside of which is the phrase “Hello World.”
+This method is most commonly generated in the Visual Editor when using "Edit HTML".

 $(“#selector”).detach().insertBefore(“.class1”);

-method (actually methods) will literally remove the selected element from its parents and children elements on the DOM and insert it before the element of class “class1”.
-On the html tree, it will be on the same “level” as the element it is inserted before.
-That is, it is neither child nor parent of $(“.class1”)
+The .detach().insertBefore() method will remove the selected element from its parents and children elements on the Document Object Model (DOM) and insert it before the class "class1" element.
+On the HTML tree, it is on the same "level" as the element it was inserted before.
+That is, it is neither child nor parent of $(“.class1”).
+You will see these methods generated in the Visual Editor when you rearrange elements on a page.

 $(“#selector”).detach().insertAfter()